How can we fulfill our civic mission to deliver the news we produce to the people that need it most?

 Do not allow people to make you dishonestly skew your reporting.
 Do not offer to skew your reporting under any circumstances.

-Do not allow the interests of advertisers or others funding your work to affect the integrity of your journalism.
+Do not allow the interests of advertisers or others to fund your work and affect the integrity of your journalism.

 Respect your audience and those you write about.
 Consider how your work and its permanence may affect the subjects of your reporting, your community and since the Internet knows no boundaries the larger world.